rust-lang/book/nostarch/chapter18.md

 The match condition states that the arm only matches if the value of `x` is equal to `4`, `5`, or `6` *and* if `y` is `true`.
-When this code runs, the pattern of the first arm matches because `x` is `4`, but the match guard `if y` is false, so the first arm is not chosen.
+When this code runs, the pattern of the first arm matches because `x` is `4`, but the match guard `if y` is `false`, so the first arm is not chosen.
 The code moves on to the second arm, which does match, and this program prints `no`.
 The reason is that the `if` condition applies to the whole pattern `4 | 5 | 6`, not just to the last value `6`.
 In other words, the precedence of a match guard in relation to a pattern behaves like this:

 ```
 (4 | 5 | 6) if y => ...